 Grand Du Nord

+We purchased him for €23,000, from the Arqana Lumet Show Sale.
 There can be no denying the prevalence of the French bred horse in British and Irish National Hunt racing.
 Ever since the turn of the millennium, more and more of our top races are being dominated by the French bred horse.

-Our gelding hails from the Grade 1 and Grade 2 French winning family of LOUPING D’AINAY and SIRENE D’AINAY, and being by Montmartre, the sire of Labaik, Bigmartre, Petite Parisienne and Capitaine, no less, he is very much bred to excel over hurdles and fences.
+Our gelding hails from the Grade 1 and Grade 2 French winning family of LOUPING D’AINAY and SIRENE D’AINAY, and being by Montmartre, the sire of Labaik, Bigmartre, Petite Parisienne and Capitaine, he is bred to excel over hurdles and fences.
 Read about his sire here: https://www.agakhanstuds.com/Horse/200500303/en